 - Ibn Rušd (Averroes)

 - Abū Muḥammad ʿAbdallāh Ibn Rušd (Averroes Iunior)

 - Yūḥannā ibn Māsawayh (Mesue)

 - Nicolaus Damascenus

 - Ibn Zakariyyāʾ al-Rāzī (Rhazes)

 - Ṯābit ibn Qurra (Thebit ben Corat)

 The Glossary is growing constantly.
-At the moment, it contains the entire letter B (bab–buz) and parts of the letter C (cac–crea).
+At the moment, it contains the entire letter B (bab–buz) and the entire letter C (cac–cyp).